Friedrich Bassler: Life

 Friedrich Bassler descended from Alemannic-Swiss forefathers paternally.
 However, his mother's family originated from Neumark (now in Poland).
 His father, Fritz Bassler, was an employee with the local newspaper, while his mother took on the role of housewife.

 In World War II he was conscripted into the Wehrmacht and was stationed in Egypt in 1941 and 1942.
-During the German North Africa Campaign he served as a Luftwaffe officer under Field Marshall Rommel in the Western Desert near the Qattara Depression.
+During the German North Africa Campaign he served as a Luftwaffe officer under Field Marshal Rommel in the Western Desert near the Qattara Depression.
 He sustained a war injury and was captured by the Americans.

 He returned to Karlsruhe in 1947, where he became the founder of an engineering company and started working for Schluchseewerk AG at Freiburg.
 For twelve years he was in charge of planning activities and oversaw construction of tunnels and power plants.
 Simultaneously he took up the position of Operating Director of a three-stage pumped-storage hydroelectricity plant in the Black Forest.
 During this Freiburg period, he married Janine in 1951, and they had two children: Michael (1952) and Sibylle (1957).